A Survey on Multi-modal Summarization: Overview of Methods

 \subsubsection{Submodular Optimization based Models}

 Sub-modular functions have been quite useful for text summarization tasks \cite{lin2010multi,sipos2012large} thanks to their assurance that the local optima is never worse than $1-\frac{1}{e}$ ($\approx$63\%) of the global optima \cite{nemhauser1978analysis}.
-A greedy algorithm having time complexity of $O(\textit{n} log\textit{n})$ is sufficient to optimize the functions. \citet{tiwari2018multimodal}, \citet{li2017multi}, and \citet{modani2016summarizing} have also utilized these properties of submodular functions in order to solve the MMS task. \citet{tiwari2018multimodal} uses \textit{coverage}, \textit{novelty} and \textit{significance} as the submodular functions to extract the most significant documents for the task of timeline generation of a social media event in a multi-modal setting. \citet{li2017multi} proposes a linear combination of submodular functions (salience of text, redundancy and visual coverage in this case) under a budget constraint to obtain near-optimal solutions at a sentence level.
+A greedy algorithm having time complexity of $O(\textit{n} log\textit{n})$ is sufficient to optimize the functions. \citet{tiwari2018multimodal}, \citet{li2017multi}, and \citet{modani2016summarizing} have also utilized these properties of submodular functions in order to solve the MMS task. \citet{tiwari2018multimodal} uses \textit{coverage}, \textit{novelty} and \textit{significance} as the submodular functions to extract the most significant documents for the task of timeline generation of a social media event in a multi-modal setting. \citet{li2017multi} proposes a linear combination of submodular functions (salience of text, redundancy and visual coverage in this case) under a budget constraint to obtain near-optimal solutions at a sentence level to obtain an extractive text summary using news input comprising of text, images, videos and audio.
 Modani et al. \cite{modani2016summarizing} uses a weighted sum of five submodular functions (coverage of input text/images, diversity of text/images in final summary, and coherence of text part and image part of the final summary) to generate a summary comprising of text and images.